Purdue-CS193/homework-0-smchoi24/index.md

 # Steve's First CS193 Homework

-- Helpful for learning GitHub
+- Helpful for learning GitHub and other useful resources for future courses
 - Only 1 lecture per week
 - Instructors are sophomores, so they can speak more directly from experience
+- Instructors seem very friendly
+- Less pressure for grades, can provide a smooth transition into college courses for freshmen

 ## Welcome to GitHub Pages